 Online Business Development

 Your clients have been talking about you since well before Al … I mean Sir Tim … brought us the global tubes.
 But the Internet continues to change the way those conversations spread.
-A recent video (below) from Zero Moment of Truth sheds some light.
+A video (below) from Zero Moment of Truth sheds some light.
 You might think that these concepts don’t really apply to consumers of legal services.
 You’d be wrong.

 Admittedly, the process that people use to choose toasters and hotels can be quite different from that which they use to hire lawyers.
 But while specific paths may vary, be it toaster, hotel or lawyer, people gather information.
 And much of that information gathering is done online.
 What people find when they search for information about you matters.

 Hopefully, it’s obvious that the first step in getting clients to evangelize your services is providing clients with good experiences.
 It can also be the most challenging step.
 Creating better client experiences means appropriately setting, delivering and exceeding client expectations.
 Setting and surpassing client expectations requires a complex orchestra of experience, skill and communication.
 This can’t be faked.

 While creating excellent client experiences is necessary to develop new business via word of mouth, however, it is often not sufficient.